andrewmhunter/fakecraft/README.md

 Fakecraft depends on
 1. [raylib](https://www.raylib.com/) for graphics and window management.
 You'll have to install raylib to build fakecraft.
-   I have plans to eventually remove the dependancy on raylib and switch to using straight OpenGL
+   I have plans to eventually remove the dependency on raylib and switch to using OpenGL and GLFW
 3. [stb_perlin](https://github.com/nothings/stb/blob/master/stb_perlin.h) for perlin noise.
 Used in terrain generation.
 This is already included in the project as a single header file in `external/`